deco3500/hivemind/README.md

 The app layout itself is another simple alteration of the classic news app design, with a list of articles in the form of clickable tiles with a simple facebook login screen previous to that which also displays the logo.

+[See more of our design process in our wiki] (https://github.com/deco3500/hivemind/wiki/User-Testing-Marvel-Prototype)

 ##  Team Hivemind